Apostrophe-Corp/Reach-DAO-Console/README.md

 The DApp allows any user to create a proposal for other users to contribute to and vote on.
 If the proposal passes, it becomes a bounty funded by the contributions as well as funds raised from sponsors.
 If the proposal does not pass, all users who contributed can claim a refund on the amounts that each of them contributed.

-We envision that a proposal could be a fullscale DApp, A part of a DApp, A tutorial, or frameworks or tools that make building with Reach easier and faster for developers.
+We envision that a proposal could be a full scale DApp, A part of a DApp, A tutorial, or frameworks or tools that make building with Reach easier and faster for developers.
 We do not limit proposals to this and look forward to creative ways users use our DApp.

-The central idea behind the Reach DAO is to allow projects to be executed or actualized faster by incentivising them via bounties while also providing an avenue for Reach Developers to gain much needed experience and expertise and earn money while doing this.
+The central idea behind the Reach DAO is to allow projects to be executed or actualized faster by creating a means to incentivize them via bounties while also providing an avenue for Reach Developers to gain much needed experience and expertise and earn money while doing this.

 The end game is for the Reach DAO to be a hub for Reach developers with the benefit of the Reach community in mind, and we hope that users create proposals with this in mind.
 Those who are not developers but have projects that they may want to execute are also invited to create proposals.